huggingface/blog/arrow-datasets.md

 ### Hugging Face Datasets

 A Hugging Face `datasets.Dataset` object is at its core a dataframe-like structure called an Arrow Table: a 2-dimensional data structure with a schema and named columns.
 When you load a dataset for the first time, it is serialized in batches into one ore more `.arrow` memory files in your cache directory, then finally mmapped from those files on disk.
 To peek behind the scenes of this process let's begin by downloading the dataset we'll be using, a subset of [the Stack](https://huggingface.co/datasets/bigcode/the-stack-dedup), a dataset that was used to train the [StarCoder](https://huggingface.co/bigcode/starcoder) family of code large language models.
+Each row of this dataset corresponds to one text file from GitHub, along with the corresponding metadata—programming language, license, number of stars, and file size to name a few.

 ```python
 >>> from datasets import load_dataset